 We take opportunities to establish positive views of different groups in society; examples of this include our work during Black History Month as well as having refugee guest speakers to share their stories.
 We have also invited both Olympian and Paralympian athletes into school to share their inspirational stories.
 A noticeboard in school celebrates diversity and tells the stories of people from diverse backgrounds who have made a difference in the world through their actions.

-We have participated and will continue to join in cluster project days that include children and staff from the cluster schools working together to achieve a common goal.
+We have participated in cluster project days that include children and staff from the cluster schools working together to achieve a common goal.
 The unique make-up of our cluster, including all ages and special schools, means that all stakeholders have developed a respect for the capabilities of all members of the group and in turn, this can alter their views on society as a whole.